You have more control over

 Good Advice, Hard to Follow

 Now I look forward to eating well, winding down at night, and moving my body.
-It’s no longer “a plan” I have to stick to, it’s simply how I live.
+It’s no longer “a plan” I have to stick to.
+It’s simply how I live.

 Metrics Behind the Progress